-I’m a software engineer at a place.
-I like the work and the people, and I learn a lot from my teammates.
+I have a great time working with my teammates at Airbnb.
 Many of them work very hard, so much that they don’t enjoy programming for fun anymore.
 I still love recreational programming, but in a peculiar sense.

 When I come home from work, I try to prove theorems in a proof assistant.
 Usually the theorems are related to functional programming or type systems.

 It’s a masochistic hobby.
 Convincing a computer that a theorem is true can be quite difficult compared to convincing a human.
 But if I can get a computer to accept my proof, then a) I must have a pretty good understanding of it, and b) it really must be right!

 I use the Coq theorem prover for formalizing proofs.
 Coq is a beautiful and simple language —far simpler than the languages I use at work!
 Its beauty is hidden beneath a rather unsightly IDE :

 The proof is on the left.
 The green highlighted part has been verified by Coq.
 As I am working on a proof, I can ask Coq to step forward through it with

 Ctrl+Down, and I can use

 Ctrl+Upto step backward.
 At any point if my proof is wrong, Coq will highlight the error in red.
 It’s similar to how a type checker works—actually, it’s exactly the same in a very deep sense.
 I’d love to explain what I mean by that, but I’ll have to save that for separate article.